Grounding is a practice that can help you pull away from flashbacks, unwanted memories, and negative or challenging emotions.

-Look at a detailed photograph or picture (like a cityscape or other “busy” scene) for 5 to 10 seconds.
-Then, turn the photograph face-down and recreate the photograph in your mind, in as much detail as possible.
+Look at a detailed photograph or picture (like a cityscape or other “busy” scene) for 5–10 seconds.
+Then, turn the photograph face-down and recreate the photograph in your mind in as much detail as possible.
 Or, you can mentally list all the things you remember from the picture.

 13. Think in categories

-Choose one or two broad categories, such as “musical instruments,” “ice cream flavors,” “mammals,” or “baseball teams.”
-Take a minute or two to mentally list as many things from each category as you can.
+Choose one or two broad categories, such as “musical instruments,” “ice cream flavors,” or “baseball teams.”
+Take a minute or so to mentally list as many things from each category as you can.

 14. Use math and numbers

-Even if you aren’t a math person, numbers can help center you.
+Even if you aren’t a math person, numbers may help center you.